yamori/cidrizer/README.md

 - x convert to lambda
 - one entry, for both the serverless and local dev
 - rt 53, and point to the API GW (and then Lambda)
+- google analytics
-- warning if the sub-mask is below AWS.
+- warning if the sub-mask is below AWS. minimum, this is a 'caution' bootstrap color
 - error case, empty fields but submitted
 - highlight the provided blocks, distinguish from the filler blocks
 - Better Readme